Seven Soldiers of Victory: Return

-The Silver Age Green Arrow, Black Canary, and Johnny Thunder and the Thunderbolt save the Vigilante from a tribe of Indians in the Old West.
-Aquaman, Wildcat and the Silver Age Green Lantern rescue the Star-Spangled Kid from 50,000 years in the past.
-Zatanna, the Silver Age Flash and the Red Tornado free Speedy from ancient Greece where he had been transformed into a centaur by Circe.
+The Silver Age Green Arrow, Black Canary, Johnny Thunder, and Thunderbolt save the Vigilante from a tribe of Indians in the Old West.
+Aquaman, Wildcat, and Green Lantern rescue the Star-Spangled Kid from 50,000 years in the past.
+Zatanna, the Silver Age Flash and Red Tornado free Speedy from ancient Greece, where he had been transformed into a centaur by Circe.
 The Golden Age Green Lantern, Mister Terrific and the Golden Age Robin go on a quest to discover the identity of the Unknown Soldier of Victory, whose tomb lay in the mountains of Tibet where the Seven Soldiers had fallen after defeating the Nebula Man.
 The Seven Soldiers are reunited, but Earth-1 and Diana Prince had been attacked by the Iron Hand.
 She is able to overcome him, but he is no longer able to stop the giant hand.
-The heroes create a new Nebula Rod to deal with the giant hand.
-Unfortunately, whoever uses the Nebula Rod is certain to perish (as did the Crimson Avenger's partner Wing, revealed to be the Unknown Soldier of Victory, when the Nebula Man was stopped).
+The heroes create a new Nebula Rod to deal with the giant hand, but whoever uses the Nebula Rod is certain to perish (as did Crimson Avenger's partner Wing, revealed to be the Unknown Soldier of Victory, when the Nebula Man was stopped).
 While the heroes argue over who will make the sacrifice, the android Red Tornado takes the Nebula Rod and destroys the Hand, destroying himself in the process.

-The only other modern meeting of the team (either in Pre- or Post-Crisis continuity) takes place in Infinity, Inc. #11, in which the Vigilante, the Shining Knight, the Green Arrow, Speedy and the Star-Spangled Kid gather at the grave of Lee Travis, the man known as the Crimson Avenger.
+The only other modern meeting of the team (either in pre- or post-Crisis continuity) takes place in Infinity, Inc. #11, in which the Vigilante, Shining Knight, Green Arrow, Speedy and the Star-Spangled Kid gather at the grave of Crimson Avenger.
 He had died two years earlier saving Gotham City from a boatload of explosives in DC Comics Presents #38.